Andrew Davies and the magic of maps

-Last year you curated the Mapping the Mountains exhibition.
+In 2019 you curated the first Mapping the Mountains exhibition in Heerlen.
 How did that come about?

 Like many other good ideas, it was conceived over a couple of beers in the pub.
-I’d been a DMFF volunteer for quite a few years and both Toon and Thijs [DMFF directors] knew I had a thing about maps.
-They’d been pestering for for some time to organise an exhibition about mountain maps: it was a perfect foil for a mountain film festival.
+I’d been a DMFF volunteer for quite a few years and I am known for having a thing about maps.
+Toon and Thijs [the festival directors] had been pestering for some time to organise an exhibition about mountain maps: it would, they argued, fit in exactly with the aims and ambitions of the film festival.
 After an evening at Café Pelt [in Heerlen] in November 2018 I finally caved in.
-When I woke up the next morning, the prospect seemed quite daunting.
-Slowly but surely however, I drew up a plan and took up the challenge with great gusto.
+The idea was quite daunting at first and I didn’t really have a clue where to start.
+Slowly but surely however, I drew up a plan and took up the challenge.
 Luckily I had quite a bit of input from contacts in the IAMF, and visited the national library of the CAI in Turin on several occasions.
 Their digitised catalogue of historic maps served as a sort of starting point for the whole set-up.

-Last but not least, I was able to count on the support of other DMFF colleagues and the collaboration of de Vondst, the Limburg centre for archaeology where the exhibition was held.
+Last but not least, I had great support from other DMFF colleagues, as well as the collaboration of de Vondst, the Limburg centre for archaeology where the exhibition was first held.